 EPSLA.
-For 2021, certain employers with fewer than 500 employees are entitled to credits under the FFCRA, as amended by the COVID-related Tax Relief Act of 2020, if they provide paid sick leave to employees that otherwise meets the requirements of the EPSLA.
-Under the EPSLA, wages are qualified sick leave wages if paid to employees that are unable to work or telework after March 31, 2020, and before April 1, 2021, because the employee:
+Employers with fewer than 500 employees and, for leave taken after March 31, 2021, certain governmental employers without regard to number of employees (except for the federal government and its agencies and instrumentalities unless described in section 501(c)(1)) are entitled to a credit if they provide paid sick leave to employees that otherwise meets the requirements of the EPSLA.
+Under the EPSLA, as amended for purposes of the ARP, wages are qualified sick leave wages if paid to employees that are unable to work or telework before October 1, 2021, because the employee:

+1. Is subject to a federal, state, or local quarantine or isolation order related to COVID-19;

+2. Has been advised by a health care provider to self-quarantine due to concerns related to COVID-19;

+3. Is experiencing symptoms of COVID-19 and seeking a medical diagnosis; or, for leave taken after March 31, 2021, is seeking or awaiting the results of a diagnostic test for, or a medical diagnosis of, COVID-19 (and the employee has been exposed to COVID-19 or the employee's employer has requested such test or diagnosis), or the employee is obtaining immunizations related to COVID-19 or recovering from an injury, disability, illness, or condition related to such immunization;

-- 1. Is subject to a federal, state, or local quarantine or isolation order related to COVID-19; - 2.
-Has been advised by a health care provider to self-quarantine due to concerns related to COVID-19; - 3.
-Is experiencing symptoms of COVID-19 and seeking a medical diagnosis: - 4.
-Is caring for an individual subject to an order described in (1) or who has been advised as described in (2); - 5.
-Is caring for a son or daughter because the school or place of care for that child has been closed, or the childcare provider for that child is unavailable, due to COVID-19 precautions; or - 6.
-Is experiencing any other substantially similar condition specified by the U.S. Department of Health and Human Services.
+4. Is caring for an individual subject to an order described in (1) or who has been advised as described in (2);

+5. Is caring for a son or daughter because the school or place of care for that child has been closed, or the childcare provider for that child is unavailable, due to COVID-19 precautions; or

+6. Is experiencing any other substantially similar condition specified by the U.S. Department of Health and Human Services.

 Son or daughter.
 A son or daughter must generally have been under 18 years of age or incapable of self-care because of a mental or physical disability.
 A son or daughter includes a biological child, adopted child, stepchild, foster child, legal ward, or a child for whom the employee assumes parental status and carries out the obligations of a parent.
-For more information about who is a son or daughter under the FFCRA, see DOL.gov/agencies/whd/pandemic.